Taking a week offline

 During the first few days, I found myself constantly reaching for my phone.
 This continual habit made me question why.
 Each time there didn’t seem to be a valuable reason, I simply wanted to check social media out of habit.

 As the days passed, I thought about the online world less and less.
-The time away enabled me to consider what I truly missed.
-It gave me the space to plan what I would like from the internet during 2017, and more importantly what I could let go of.
+The time away also enabled me to consider what I truly missed.
+It gave me the space to plan what I would like from the internet during 2017, and more importantly, what I could let go of.

 I also thought about the way I use the internet and how I would like to improve my relationship with it.
-In an ideal world, I’d like to consume only inspiring and positive content, and of course the occasional cat video!
-Plus, refraining from sharing too much by taking a moment to consider what I’m posting before I hit share.
+In an ideal world, I’d like to consume only inspiring and positive content, and of course, the occasional cat video!
+Plus, avoid sharing too much by taking a moment to consider what I’m posting before I hit share.

 2. Making space for ideas, dreams and goals

-It’s easy to be swept away by the paths, dreams and goals of others, especially when we’re consuming a lot of content.
-I found being offline enabled me to silence the noise and listen to my heart.
-It also enabled me to consider what I truly want in my creative life and business moving forward.
+It’s easy to be swept away by the paths, dreams and goals of others, especially when we’re consuming a lot of online content.
+I found taking a week offline enabled me to silence the noise and listen to my heart and intuition.
+It enabled me to consider what I want in my creative life and work moving forward.

-3. Being a little more present in everyday life
+3. Being a little more present in my everyday life

 I also noticed that I became more present in my life.
 When I brushed my teeth or took a shower, I felt engaged in the activity and my thoughts.
 I was no longer pondering a recent news feature or someone else’s Facebook update!